jawerty/backlog/README.md

 ```
 Run this file with `node app.js`

-This backlog is initiated without a backup save.
+This backlog is initiated without a backup save. **The settings optional but the .init() function is what actually starts backlog**.
 The logs will be written in a file named 'back.log'.
 Go to back.log and you'll see something similar to this...

 ```
 `back.log` file output